xblaster/tensor-guess/README.md

  [any_path]/my_own_classifier/data/moto
  [any_path]/my_own_classifier/data/bus
 ```
  and then put your image on it.
+ This "classifier" directory will have your samples but also trained classifier after execution of "train.sh".

 ##Train process